-Regular visits, at least once, will be done by the faculty member of DPCG to monitor the students training and have discussions with preceptors and students.
+Regular visits, at least once, will be done by the faculty member of DPCG to monitor the students training progress as per the predefined learning objectives and have discussions with preceptors and students.
+The monitoring can also be done by contacting the student's preceptors via phone, fax and email.